Alexandre-Caby/nalt/README.md

 ---

-**Note**: Make sure to configure your database connection and environment variables before running the
+**Note**: Make sure to configure your database connection and environment variables before running the application.
+Refer to the `bdd_config.js` file for database connection settings.